LakshmiChathurya/git_trail/README.md

-This is my index page
+This is my index page today I am learning git